 Which Sharks are Threatened with Extinction?

 But it is not just sharks that are at risk!
 Their skate and ray relatives (known collectively as "batoids") are also a major cause for concern!
 A plethora of batoids are threatened with extinction.
 In fact, some groups - such as Guitarfishes (Family Rhinobatidae) and wedgefishes (Family Rhinidae) - are far more threatened than sharks!
-Whatsmore, their close relatives the sawfishes (Family Pristidae) are thought to be one of the most threatened groups of animals in the world!
+Whatsmore, their close relatives the sawfishes (Family Pristidae) are thought to be one of the most threatened groups of animals in the world today!
 (Dulvy et al, 2014; Kyne et al, 2019).
-To learn more, see The Rhino-Saws.
+To learn more, check out The Rhino-Saws.

 Why Are So Many Sharks and Rays Endangered?